Funatiq/cuclark/README.md

 CuCLARK-l uses a much smaller database and can be run on computers with 4 GB of RAM and a CUDA-enabled with at least 1 GB of memory.

-To use CuCLARK as a metagenome classier, it is recommended to use the provided scripts for that purpose, which are detailed in the section "CLASSIFICATION OF METAGENOMIC SAMPLES".
+To use CuCLARK as a metagenome classifier, it is recommended to use the provided scripts for that purpose, which are detailed in the section "CLASSIFICATION OF METAGENOMIC SAMPLES".